qlik-oss/core-website/docs/recipes/core/README.md

 The recipe assets are located at https://github.com/qlik-ea/core.

+When running commands presented in this recipe, it is assumed that they are run in that repository.

 ## Container Orchestration

 This recipe provides examples of deployment of the Frontira core services using the following container orchestration platforms: